iovisor/bcc/docs/tutorial.md

 biosnoop prints a line of output for each disk I/O, with details including latency (time from device issue to completion).

 This allows you to examine disk I/O in more detail, and look for time-ordered patterns (eg, reads queueing behind writes).
-Note that the output will be verbose if your system performance a high rate of disk I/O.
+Note that the output will be verbose if your system performs disk I/O at a high rate.

 More [examples](../tools/biosnoop_example.txt).